 Note: History majors are strongly encouraged to include the study of foreign language and literature in their programs.
 Students working for a single-subject credential in secondary education must consult with the College’s secondary education advisor as to the applicable credential major requirements.

-Students with a major in history may be admitted to the History Department honors program (option of the University Honors Program)provided they have:
+Students with a major in history may be admitted to the History Department honors program provided they have:

 1. Completed at least 30 semester units of college- or university-level courses, including at least two history courses;